Queens Nursing Home Abuse Lawyers

 What Constitutes Nursing Home Abuse in Queens?

-Indicators of Abuse and Neglect in Queens Nursing Homes
+Indicators of Abuse in Queens Nursing Homes

 If you believe your elderly loved one may be the victim of abuse, there are specific signs to look out for, including:

-- Poor hygiene (soiled clothes, lack of bathing, infections or odor)
+- Poor hygiene (soiled clothes, lack of bathing, infections, or odor)

 - Torn or bloody clothing